rampaa/Tsukikage/README.md

    Leave this empty or commented out if you cannot hook the source of the OCRed image.

 3. **`OutputType`**
-   If you intend use Tsukikage with JL, set this to either `GraphemeInfo` or `TextStartingFromPosition`.
+   If you intend to use Tsukikage with JL, set this to either `GraphemeInfo` or `TextStartingFromPosition`.

    - `GraphemeInfo` is **recommended**, as it provides metadata that allows JL to:
      - Correctly detect text orientation